Policies to Promote Child Health, The Future of Children, Princeton-Brookings, Washington D.C. Spring 2015, edited with Nancy Reichman.

 "Welfare and the Well-Being of Children: The Relative Effectiveness of Cash vs. In-Kind Transfers," in Tax Policy and the Economy, James Poterba (ed.), National Bureau of Economic Research and MIT Press, 1994, 1-44.

-"Is Arbitration Addictive?: Evidence from a Bargaining Experiment," Industrial Relations Research Association, Proceedings of the 44th Annual Meeting Jan.
+"Is Arbitration Addictive?: Evidence from the Laboratory and the Field," Industrial Relations Research Association, Proceedings of the 44th Annual Meeting Jan.
 1992, University of Wisconsin-Madison, 1992, with Henry Farber.

 "From School to Work: The Effect of Minimum Wages on the Time to First Job," Industrial Relations Research Association, Proceedings of the 42 Annual Meeting Dec.
 1989, University of Wisconsin-Madison, 1990, 576-584, with Bruce Fallick.